vetemince/vetemince.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "I really think that since I have no clue, everything is possible"
+subtitle: ''I really think that since I have no clue, everything is possible''
 ---

 My name is Vince Doyo, and I graduated from the University of Sheffield.
 I figured I might as well create a website as some sort of archive to keep a record of my progress.